DD2480-group16/lab2CI_Server/README.md

 DT2480-Continuous integration is a project consisting in implementing a continuous integration server.

 This CI server is meant to be called as a webhook by github.
 It uses Jetty for the HTTP part, Graddle to build the project and Ngrok for the communication part.
 The server is able to build a github project after some changes were commited, run a set of test and communicate results of the test to the programmer by email.
+The output for the builds are stored in a seperate html file locally on the server, these can then be accessed with a url.

 Note : this server is intended to run on Unix systems and may not work on Windows.